dicebear/api/README.md

 <h1 align="center"><img src="https://avatars.dicebear.com/api/male/seed.svg" width="124" /> <br />DiceBear Avatars API</h1>
 <p align="center"><strong>DiceBear Avatars API build on express</strong></p>

-## Requirements

-- You need a DigitalOcean account.
-If you don't already have one, you can sign up at https://cloud.digitalocean.com/registrations/new

-## Deploying the App
+## Deploy to DigitalOcean App Platform

 Click this button to deploy the app to the DigitalOcean App Platform.
 If you are not logged in, you will be prompted to log in with your DigitalOcean account.